 Students with Disabilities

 Kent State University Policy for qualified students with disabilities requires that students with disabilities be provided reasonable accommodations to ensure their equal access to course content.
-If your have a documented disability and require accommodation, please contact the instructor at the beginning of the term to make arrangements for any necessary adjustments.
-Please note, you must first verify your eligibility for these through Student Accessibility Services.
+If you have a documented disability and require accommodation, please get in touch with the instructor at the beginning of the term to make arrangements for any necessary adjustments.
+Please note that you must first verify your eligibility through Student Accessibility Services.
 If you require accommodations, please contact Student Accessibility Services by visiting the KSU Student Accessibility Services website.

-It is a standard practice of Kent State University to distribute and administer to the learners the Flash Survey, a confidential and anonymous questionnaire at the completion of the course.
-The results will be forwarded to the Instructor only at the completion of the class and the submission of all grades.
+It is a standard practice of Kent State University to distribute and administer to the learners the Flash Survey, a confidential and anonymous questionnaire after the course.
+The results will be forwarded to the Instructor only after the class and the submission of all grades.
 Please candidly and honestly describe your opinions of the strengths and weaknesses you experienced as a learner in the course.

 Course accessibility statement

 Kent State University works to support the provisions of General Standard 8, Accessibility in the Quality Matters Rubric.
 KSU online course design, development, and delivery support reasonable accommodation for all participants.

 Canvas is committed to ensuring its products are inclusive and meet the diverse accessibility needs of its users.
 Canvas LMS strives for WCAG 2.1 Level A/AA and Section 508 conformance.
 For more information on Canvas accessibility compliance, please visit the Canvas accessibility website.

 Accessibility policies for other technologies used in many online courses are also available: